RichardKnop/ragserver/README.md

 When querying the server, you can specify a query type and provide files that should contain the answer.
 The server uses embedding model to get a vector representation of the question and retrieve documents from the knowledge base that are most similar to the question.
 It will then generate a structured JSON answer depending on a query type as well as list of evidences (files) and specific pages in PDFs referencing where the answer was extracted from.

+NOTE: I am planning to refactor this project as library so it can be imported from external repositories.
+For now everything is in `internal` but once I feel it works well enough I will refactor this into a library.

 ## Table of Contents

 - [RAG Server](#rag-server)